jlbeidler/psemplot/README.md

 Psemplot is tested with numpy 1.12, netCDF4 1.2.9, pyproj, and matplotlib with basemap.
 Variations in module versions may introduce incompatibilities.

 # Installation
-Installation may be done using Python setuptools.
+Installation may be done using Python setuptools and pip. python setup.py build sdist pip install dist/psemplot-#.#.#.tar.gz
-Simply run python3 setup.py install to begin the process.

 # Example Command Lines
 Creation of simple autoscaled plot of NOX: